axeluhl/sailing-analytics/wiki/info/security/permission-concept.md

 Clubs may only be able to create races with e.g. < 60 boats, so club events cannot exceed the infrastructure provided to them.
 How could this be implemented with permission checking?

-A “create_big_race” permission could be hardcoded that is checked when a user tries to add more than 60 competitors to a race.
+A "create_big_race" permission could be hardcoded that is checked when a user tries to add more than 60 competitors to a race.

 There are even more expressive access control systems than RBAC.
 They are called constraint based access control systems.
 They allow constraints to be expressed in a less black and white way, however are very complex.
 This concept is not supported by the permission concept proposed here, because use cases like the above are probably edge cases that will be hard coded.